RobertoPorpora/c-process-bridge/README.md

 ### Linking the Library

 To use the `process_bridge` library in your project, you can use one these methods:
-- Method 1 (CMake):
+Method 1: CMake (Recommended):
 1. Copy the whole folder in your project (or import it as a submodule).
 2. In your CMakeLists.txt script:
-    - Call the CMakeLists.txt script of this folder.
+    - Call the CMakeLists.txt script of this folder with `add_subdirectory()` .
-    - Link "process_bridge" library.
+    - Link "process_bridge" library with `target_link_libraries()`.
-- Method 2 (copy):
+Method 2: File copy:
-  1. Copy the .c and .h files in your sources folder.
+1. Copy the .c and .h files from 'src' and 'include' folders in your sources folder.
+2. Configure your toolchain to compile also the imported .c files

 ...and then include the header file where you want to use it:
 ```c